Aupajo/human-markdown-reference/README.markdown

 ## Notes

+### Licence

+The Human Markdown Reference is licensed under the [MIT licence](https://github.com/Aupajo/human-markdown-reference/blob/master/LICENCE) and is freely available for you to use or modify for any project.

 ### Size

 It's extremely lightweight; one HTML file, one minified CSS file, two images.
 If your web server has GZip compression switched on it should total 2.3KB.